 This could also be useful if you are in a location where you’re not sure if a public Wi-Fi network is trustworthy.
 Remember, though, that using your iPhone as a hotspot could use up quite a bit of your data allowance.

-You might notice when you share your Mac’s internet connection that it slows down your mac.
+You might notice that when you share your Mac’s internet connection, it slows down your Mac.
 It makes sense that if you share your internet bandwidth with another computer or device, it will be slower than it would be if your Mac had that bandwidth all to itself.
 However, there are a few things you can do to mitigate the problem.
 One of those is to make sure your Mac is running optimally so that any further slowdown doesn’t have too much of an impact.

-You can also use CleanMyMac X to clear out junk files on your Mac, which could free up gigabytes of space, and run maintenance routines, such as repairing disk permissions and reindexing Spotlight.
-Finally, CleanMyMac’s menu bar item displays network usage, so you can quickly see the difference in your network when you share your Mac’s internet connection with another device.
+You can also use CleanMyMac to clear out junk files on your Mac, which could free up gigabytes of space, and run maintenance routines, such as repairing disk permissions and reindexing Spotlight.
+Finally, CleanMyMac’s Menu app, which you can access from the menu bar, displays network usage, so you can quickly see the difference in your network when you share your Mac’s internet connection with another device.
 Download the app for free here to try out all the features mentioned.

 It’s very easy to set up a Mac hotspot so you can share your internet connection with other devices or computers.
 Just follow the instructions above and remember to turn off sharing when you no longer need it.